Q: What is the purpose of the audit?

 A: Employers will not be notified by CBDM and certified status will remain active during the audit.

-Q: Who can I talk to about the process if I disagree with the outcome of the audit?
+Q: Who can I speak with about the process if I disagree with the outcome of the audit?

 406 Surrey Woods Dr.